Datakokk/React-maps-mapbox/README.md

 # 🗺️ React Maps App with Mapbox

-A simple React + TypeScript application using Mapbox for map integration, Bootstrap for styling, Axios for HTTP requests, and Netlify for deployment.
+A React + TypeScript application using Mapbox for map integration, Bootstrap for styling, Axios for HTTP requests, and Netlify for deployment.

 ---